cowinr/moostey/_posts/2017-11-27-Kotlin-fun.md

 ## Implementation

-Kotlin can use all the usual Java libraries, such as Spring’s JDBC support for implementing the CustomerService:
+Kotlin can use all the usual Java libraries, such as Spring’s JDBC support for implementing the `CustomerService`:

 ```kotlin
   @Service